-Now, fans of Virginia's Northern Neck Ginger Ale have to deal with the sad news that Coca-Cola, which now owns the drink, will stop selling the product at the end of the year.
+Now, fans of Virginia's Northern Neck Ginger Ale have to deal with the sad news that Coca-Cola, which now owns the drink, had to stop selling the product at the end of last year.

 In October, the Coca-Cola Company announced it would stop selling around of its 200 brands by the end of 2020, according to Business Insider.
 Sadly, Northern Neck is one of the casualties.
 Previously, Vice president of communications Brian Nick told News on the Neck in July that production of the drink was simply "temporarily suspended" as a result of supply issues in the wake of the coronavirus pandemic.

-But fans of the iconic ginger ale, first bottled by Arthur Carver in Montross in the mid-1920s, aren't giving up hope.
+The iconic ginger ale was first bottled by Arthur Carver in Montross, Westmoreland County, about 60 miles from Richmond in the mid-1920s.
 Coca-Cola purchased the ginger ale in 2001 and moved production to the Coca-Cola Consolidated bottling plant in Sandston, but it still has fans in Virginia and beyond who are looking to save Northern Neck Ginger Ale.